vedidev/android-store/README.md

 Welcome to The SOOMLA Project
 ---
-The SOOMLA Project is a series of open-source projects that aims to help game developers get better in-app purchasing stores for their games.
-The open-source platform-specific projects include everything a game developer needs, from storage of virtual items to purchasing mechanisms with the various devices' native app-stores.
+The SOOMLA Project is a series of open source initiatives with a joint goal to help mobile game developers get better stores and more in-app purchases.

+android-store
+---
+The android-store is our first open code initiative as part of The SOOMLA Project.
+It is a Java API that simplifies Google Play's in-app purchasing API and complements it with storage, security and event handling.
+The project also includes a sample app for reference.
 As an optional (and currently EXPERIMENTAL) part of our open-source projects you can also get the store's layout which you can customize with your own game's assets.
-To use our storefront, refer to [Get your own Storefront](https://github.com/soomla/android-store/wiki/Get-your-own-Storefront-%5BEXPERIMENTAL%5D). android-store
+To use our storefront, refer to [Get your own Storefront](https://github.com/soomla/android-store/wiki/Get-your-own-Storefront-%5BEXPERIMENTAL%5D).
----
-The android-store is a Java project that works seamlessly with Google Play's in-app purchasing API.

 Check out our [Wiki] (https://github.com/soomla/android-store/wiki) for more information about the project and how to use it better.